-Despite reports of alterations of numbers of ICCs in motility disorders, it may not directly correlate with specific pathophysiology resulting from defective inhibitory neurotransmission (Sarna 2008).17 For example, studies in mice models of defective gastric emptying and human tissue biopsies show both reduction in ICCs and nNOS in nerve terminals, and thus are not able to conclusively correlate the disease pathophysiology with just alteration of ICC numbers and actually strongly suggests comorbidities involving both ICCs and defective neurotransmission.74 ,75 Deficits in inhibitory neurotransmission may result from deletion of nNOS?,21,27 or deficiencies of its trans criptional activators76 or cofactors77,78 , or motor proteins critical for nonvesicular and vesicular neurotransmission,79-81 or defects in the smooth muscles per se.7,13,22-24,47,82
+Despite reports of alterations of numbers of ICCs in motility disorders, it may not directly correlate with specific pathophysiology resulting from defective inhibitory neurotransmission (Sarna 2008).
+For example, studies in mice models of defective gastric emptying and human tissue biopsies show both reduction in ICCs and nNOS in nerve terminals, and thus are not able to conclusively correlate the disease pathophysiology with just alteration of ICC numbers and actually strongly suggests comorbidities involving both ICCs and defective neurotransmission.
+Deficits in inhibitory neurotransmission may result from deletion of nNOSa, or deficiencies of its transcriptional activators or cofactors, or motor proteins critical for nonvesicular and vesicular neurotransmission,79-81 or defects in the smooth muscles per se.7,13,22-24,47,82

 The significance of the neuromuscular apparati, its constituent cellular elements and their neurophysiological functions has long been a topic of vigorous investigation.83-86 The complexity of deficits of neurotransmitter functions now presents with even more tenets.
-For example, while nNOS enzymatic functional defect has been related with changes in gastric emptying, and correlated as a pathological explanation for diabetic gastroparesis,87 the current model presents evidence of impaired gastric emptying even with intact slow IJP,25 which reveals impaired gastric emptying despite normal nitrergic neurotransmission.
-Studies on a different gastrointestinal model of diabetic complications have reported loss of nitrergic neurotransmission without alteration of ICC numbers.88 Clearly, we are now equipped with a new innovative tool, the c-KitCreERT2/+;LSL-R26DTA/+ mice,25 which will tremendously bolster our understanding of the cellular biology and electrophysiological properties of ICCs and contribute to our understanding of the variability of gastrointestinal motor functions in health and disease.
+For example, while nNOS enzymatic functional defect has been related with changes in gastric emptying, and correlated as a pathological explanation for diabetic gastroparesis, the current model presents evidence of impaired gastric emptying even with intact slow IJP, which reveals impaired gastric emptying despite normal nitrergic neurotransmission.
+Studies on a different gastrointestinal model of diabetic complications have reported loss of nitrergic neurotransmission without alteration of ICC numbers.
+Clearly, we are now equipped with a new innovative tool, the c-KitCreERT2/+;LSL-R26DTA/+ mice, which will tremendously bolster our understanding of the cellular biology and electrophysiological properties of ICCs and contribute to our understanding of the variability of gastrointestinal motor functions in health and disease.